-Note: The configuration profile is based on the PROFILE environment variable, which should match the profile that was used while generating the templates.
+Note: The configuration profile is based on the profile_name variable from group_vars/all.yml, which was configured there while generating the templates.

-After the playbook finishes without any "Failed" tasks, you can proceed with the deployment validation described in Section 5 Post Deployment Verification Guidelines.
+After the playbook finishes without any "Failed" tasks, you can proceed with the deployment validation described in section 5 Post Deployment Verification Guidelines.